cacophony-wj/LeS/TROUBLESHOOTING.md

 ## For More Information

 So you've had a taste of the caco experience and want more, you say?
-To get specific help with this modlist or modding in general (NSFW or SFW) take your happy ass to my discord server located at the link below.
+To get specific help with this modlist or modding in general (NSFW or SFW) feel free to join my discord server located at the link below.
 Depending on the phases of the moon you may find alphas of lists in progress, betas of lists being tested, tips for lewding lists and games yourself, or other strange projects.
 I'm also one of the few WJ modders who welcome additions to his list (or any list) and offer my services as support.
-While you're there drop in the "co-operating" channel to discuss Dark Souls and other co-op games, or the "hard topics" channel for those spicy subjects that'll get you banned everywhere else!
-Enjoy!

 https://discord.gg/VVRWPJmgf7